kaislehill/2018-climate-module-brianhtruong/assignment/climate.md

 ============================

 -   <http://nsidc.org/data/G02135>
--   <ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/Sep/N_09_area.txt>
+-   <ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/north/daily/data/N_seaice_extent_daily_v3.0.csv>

 Question 1:
 -----------

 -   Describe the data set: what are the columns and units?
 -   Where do these data come from?
--   What is the uncertainty in measurment?
+-   What is the uncertainty in measurement?
 Resolution of the data?
 Interpretation of missing values?

 Question 2:
 -----------